 Sorrow (19th August, 1988 Bootleg):

-Sorrow is always a staple playground for Gilmour’s improvisations and in every instance, he imbues the solo with a lot of guitar greatness and emotionally charged phrasing.
-Be it the version we heard in Delicate Sound of Thunder or PULSE, the live version of this solo always sounds fresh and exciting.
+he imbues it with lots of tasteful guitar greatness and emotionally charged phrasing.
+Be it the version we've heard in Delicate Sound of Thunder or PULSE, the live version of this solo always sounds fresh.

 But don’t just take my word for it, listen to this epic solo by yourselves and find out.
 It starts from the 06:30 mark.